Cash vs CreditTOP

 - If you make no repayments, next month your interest will be charged on the new amount owing of $5,100 and will be $102 which means at the end of month 2, you will owe $5,202;

 - This will continue so that by the end of 12 months, you will owe $6,341.21 and after 5 years, your initial debt of $5,000 will have grown to $16,405.15

 Credit cards are not free money.
 All credit cards will charge you interest if you don’t pay the balance off in full, and some will charge you a fee every year just for having the card.
 Credit cards are a very expensive type of debt – typically the rates of interest charged are very high.

 A credit card statement will show you two options when you receive it: pay the balance in full or pay the minimum (usually a % of the balance), and this is where people get into trouble.
 If you only pay the minimum, not only will you accrue interest on the remainder (compound interest), but it will take you much longer to pay it off.

-- If a payment is unable to be processed on or before the due date, late fees will apply – an initial $10 late fee and a further $7 if the payment remains unpaid for 7 days after the due date;
+- If a payment is unable to be processed on or before the due date, late fees may apply;

 Alternatives to Expensive DebtTOP

 - Negotiate with your provider: many providers offer payment plans or other help for people in financial hardship

 - Assess (or start) your budget.
 For further information see 4a.
 Budgeting